isb-cgc/readthedocs/docs/source/sections/webapp/project data upload.rst

 ######################
 The Project Data Upload uses a number of pre-defined file formats to get data into the system and available for use.
 The **Other/Generic** file format is the most flexible.
 This format assumes that the first row of the file contains the column headers and all subsequent rows contain data.
 The remaining file formats are all matrix formats where the first column (or columns in some data types) contain identifiers like gene or miRNA name, the first row contains sample identifiers and the "cells" contain the actual data values.
 Examples of the accepted matrix format files is shown below:

 Note that for the matrix files, the text case matters for the required columns.
+In addition, the ISB-CGC system will not validate any identifiers such as barcodes or gene names.
+It is up to the user to make sure that uploaded data is correctly identified.

 * DNA Methylation